mmowers/bokehpivot/README.md

     * `--allow-websocket-origin 1wp11rdori01.nrel.gov:<port> --allow-websocket-origin localhost:<port>`: The first address allows requests that are external to Scorpio/Orion (but on the NREL network) to access the bokeh server that you have launched.
 The Second allows internal requests to localhost, which is the default request when you run the .bat file.

 ## Running Locally
-1. If you don't already have Python/Bokeh, Easiest way is to get Anaconda for python 2.7 at: https://www.continuum.io/downloads
+1. If you don't already have Python/Bokeh, Easiest way is to get Anaconda for python (version 2 or 3) at: https://www.continuum.io/downloads

     You can check if Anaconda automatically installed bokeh by going to